Image source:

 Exports and Imports

-India exports about 100,000 tonnes of dairy products annually while importing around 50,000 tonnes per year, maintaining a favorable balance of trade.
-These figures highlight India's strong capacity to navigate global market conditions.
+India exports approximately 100,000 tonnes of dairy products annually while importing about 50,000 tonnes.
+This indicates a favorable trade balance and underscores India's influence in global dairy markets.

 Significant Market Events

-• JORDBRUKARE published milk procurement prices across states.
+• JORDBRUKARE published milk procurement prices across various states.

-• Milky Mist is planning an IPO targeting a valuation of Rs 20,000 crore.
+• Milky Mist plans an IPO with a targeted valuation of Rs 20,000 crore.

-• Union Minister Amit Shah addressed milk powder import allegations.
+• Union Minister Amit Shah addressed allegations regarding milk powder imports.

-• Fonterra outsourced financial services to partners in Bangalore.
+• Fonterra outsourced financial services to partners based in Bangalore.

 • Parag Milk Foods reported a 27% increase in net profit due to growth in ghee and cheese.

-• Yakult Danone India launched 'Yakult Light Mango' with a sales boost target of 50%.
+• Yakult Danone India launched 'Yakult Light Mango', aiming for a 50% sales boost.

 • Godrej Agrovet recorded a 28.3% increase in first-quarter net profit.

-• India won the bid to host the World Dairy Summit 2027 at the IDF General Assembly.
+• India to host the World Dairy Summit 2027 at the IDF General Assembly.

-• Continued trade negotiations with the EU are focusing on dairy market access.
+• Ongoing trade negotiations with the EU focus on dairy market access.

-• National Milk Day 2024 was commemorated with a high-profile celebration in New Delhi.
+• National Milk Day 2024 celebrated with a high-profile event in New Delhi.

-• Launch of Kerala's largest government-operated goat farm in Kasaragod.
+• Kerala launched its largest government-operated goat farm in Kasaragod.

-• Mother Dairy's agreement with National Cooperative Organics Limited.
+• Mother Dairy signed an agreement with National Cooperative Organics Limited.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.